aristanetworks/avd/docs/howto/ip_addressing/README.md

 ```

 !!! note
-    When spines and leaves share the same pool, use `loopback_ipv4_offset` to prevent IP conflicts
+    When spines and leafs share the same pool, use `loopback_ipv4_offset` to prevent IP conflicts

 ### Example